solana-labs/solana-program-library/libraries/type-length-value/README.md

 This library allows for holding multiple disparate types within the same account by encoding the type, then length, then value.

-The type is an 8-byte `Discriminator`, which can be set to anything.
+The type is an 8-byte `ArrayDiscriminator`, which can be set to anything.

 The length is a little-endian `u32`.